Communicating Doors: History

 Unusually, a highly detailed synopsis of Alan Ayckbourn's original concept for Communicating Doors survives in the Ayckbourn Archive.
 Although essentially the same, there are a couple of notable differences.
 Julian dies of a heart-attack whilst trying to throw Poopay out of the window in the present and - despite altering time - Poopay is not adopted by Reese and is still a prostitute at the play's climax.

-The Revengers' Comedies in 1991 with his regular London producer Michael Codron, but the play - always likely to be a financial risk - had not been a success.
+There was immediate interest in transferring the play to London, although it was driven by the producer Duncan C Weldon, who had never previously worked with Alan.
+It was an interesting period for Alan with regard to London.
+His most recent venture into the West End had been the two-part The Revengers' Comedies in 1991 with his regular London producer Michael Codron, but the play - always likely to be a financial risk - had not been a success.
 The only foray Alan had made into London since was to direct Wildest Dreams for the Royal Shakespeare Company at The Pit in the Barbican.
 Although Codron came to see Communicating Doors and showed interest in putting it on in London, Alan decided to let Weldon produce the play, which would have a short pre-West End tour before opening at the Gielgud Theatre, London, in August 1995.

 Behind The Scenes: Poster Vendetta